-A. Students must have graduated from a high school accredited by the state accrediting agency, OR have a GED have a High School Equivalency Completion designated by the Montana Board of Public Education to be admitted to any campus of the Montana University System.
+A. Students must have graduated from a high school accredited by the state accrediting agency, OR have a high school equivalency completion assessment designated by the Montana Board of Public Education to be admitted to any campus of the Montana University System.
 At the discretion of the institution, for students who complete their secondary education through home schooling or at unaccredited secondary schools, this requirement may be met by "satisfactory performance" on the ACT, SAT, or a recognized testing instrument defined in the Federal Register as indicative of a student's "ability to benefit."

-- B. As part of the application process to a four-year campus, all first-time traditional undergraduate students must submit their results from either the ACT or SAT college admissions exam.
-Applicants to two-year campuses may submit these test results, if available, to assist with placement decisions. - C. The two-year campuses and some two-year programs of the four-year campuses of the Montana University System are open admission, in which the only academic requirement is (A) above.
+- B. 1.
+As part of the application process to a four-year campus, all first-time traditional undergraduate students must submit their results from either the ACT or SAT college admissions exam.
+Applicants to two-year campuses may submit these test results, if available, to assist with placement decisions. - 2.
+Effective April 16, 2020 through September 1, 2021, as part of the application process to a four-year campus, all first-time traditional undergraduate students may but are not required to submit their results from either the ACT or SAT college admissions exam. - C. The two-year campuses and some two-year programs of the four-year campuses of the Montana University System are open admission, in which the only academic requirement is (A) above.
 However, individual programs of study within those institutions may have more selective admission requirements. - D. Students in credit-bearing continuing education courses must meet the same admission requirements and academic standards as students in regular academic courses. - G. Falsification or willful suppression by a student of any information called for on an application for admission may be grounds for cancellation or denial of admission. - H. Before enrolling for an initial term, all post-secondary students must comply with immunization requirements of ARM 37.114.701-721: - 1.
 Students born in 1957 or later must provide evidence that they have received two measles and two rubella immunizations, with dose one administered at 12 months of age or later and dose two administered at least 28 days after dose one.
 No measles vaccination before 1967 is valid.
 No rubella vaccination before 1969 is valid.
 As an alternative, a student may supply a laboratory report from a CLIA approved laboratory indicating that the student is immune to measles and/or rubella. - 2.
 Under ARM 37.114.711, a student may be conditionally enrolled for an initial term if the student has not received the second dose of measles and/or rubella vaccine provided they receive the second dose at least 28 days after the first dose and before the beginning of the succeeding school term. - 3.
 A student may be exempt from the above requirements for medical reasons (ARM 37.114.715) providing the student supplies a statement from a physician (MD or DO) holding a license to practice in the United States or Canada stating: a) The specific immunization that is contraindicated; b) The time period the immunization is contraindicated; and c) The reasons for the contraindication - 4.
 A student may be exempt from the above requirements for religious reasons providing the student supplies a notarized statement that immunizations are contrary to the student's religious beliefs.
 This notarized statement must be submitted annually by any student claiming a religious exemption (ARM 37.114.716). - 5.
-Individual campuses or programs may have additional immunization/testing requirements. - I. Transfer applicants must present at least a 2.0 cumulative grade point average (i.e. equivalent to a "C" on a 4.0 scale), based on transferable credits carried from all colleges or universities previously attended to be eligible for full admission to a four-year campus.
+Individual campuses or programs may have additional immunization/testing requirements.